Elky666/Home-Assistant-Config/automations/alarm_clock/README.md

 ### sleep.yaml

+Turns of sleep mode

+### set.yaml

+Sets the alarm based on day and who is home

+### sleep.yaml

-Turns of sleep mode to disable house alarm
+Turns of sleep mode just before the alarm